pgMemento/pgMemento/README.md

 events.
 As noted in 5.2., `CREATE TABLE` will only fire a trigger if it has been enabled previously.

-**NOTE:**: For correct parsing of DDL command, comments inside query strings that fire event triggers are forbidden and will raise an exception.
+**NOTE**: For correct parsing of DDL command, comments inside query strings that fire event triggers are forbidden and will raise an exception.
 At least, since v0.5 DDL changes executed from inside functions can be extracted correctly.